 Note: For information on the new instructional facilities allot- ment, see CBA.
 For additional legal requirements applicable to pur- chases with federal funds, see CBB.
 For information on procuring goods and services under Education Code Chapter 44, see CH.
 For required vendor disclosures and contract provisions, including prohibitions, see CHE.
 For provisions pertaining to criminal history record infor- mation on contractors, see CJA(LEGAL).
 For legal requirements related to energy savings perfor- mance contracts, see CL.
 Definition or repairir ork contract" means a contract for constructing, altering, ng a public building or carrying out or completing any pub- Gov't Code 2253.001(4) Board Authority A district may adopt rules as necessary to implement Government Code Chapter 2269.
-Gov't Code 2269.051 Delegation of Authority Chapter 2 d may delegate its authority under Government Code 269 regarding an action authorized or required by Chap- o a designated representative, committee, or other per- delegation or in the r ct shall provide notice of the delegation, the limits of the n, and the name or title of each designated person by rule equest for bids, proposals, or qualifications or in an ad- o the request.
-Gov't Coo le 2269.053 - mation regarding delegation in the event of a catastrophe, cy, or natural disaster, see CH.]
-Contracts Valued at or Above \$50,000 all district at \$50,00 be made provided by Education Code Chapter 44, Subchapter B, contracts for the purchase of goods and services valued 0 or more in the aggregate for each 12-month period shall by the method, of the following methods, that provides ralue for a district [see also CH]: 1.
+Gov't Code 2269.051 Delegation of Authority The board may delegate its authority under Government Code Chapter 2269 regarding an action authorized or required by Chap- ter 2269 to a designated representative, committee, or other per- son.
+The district shall provide notice of the delegation, the limits of the delegation, and the name or title of each designated person by rule or in the request for bids, proposals, or qualifications or in an addendum to the request.
+Gov't Code 2269.053 [For information regarding delegation in the event of a catastrop emergency, or natural disaster, see CH.]
+Contracts Valued at or Above \$50,000 Except as provided by Education Code Chapter 44, Subchapter E all district contracts for the purchase of goods and services value at \$50,000 or more in the aggregate for each 12-month period sh be made by the method, of the following methods, that provides the best value for a district [see also CH]: 1.
 An ir nterlocal contract.
-Education Code 44.031(a)(4) [See CH] ethod provided by Government Code Chapter 2269 for struction services.
+Education Code 44.031(a)(4) [See CH] ethod provided by Government Code Chapter 2269 for truction services.
 Education Code 44.031(a)(5)